 A month later on 11 April 1936, Hoesch died of a heart attack in his bedroom at the German Embassy.
-Due to his popularity with the Brits, he was given a large funeral cortege, with his coffin draped in a Nazi flag.
+Due to his popularity with the Brits, he was given a large funeral cortege, with his coffin draped in a Nazi flag (see AP video footage on YouTube).
 Accompanied by Grenadier Guards, Hoesch’s body was escorted down The Mall with onlookers giving the Nazi salute.
 An amazing scene you can imagine, given Britain was at war with Nazi Germany just five years later.
 Hoesch’s coffin was escorted all the way to Dover, for transfer back to Germany for burial.

 Hoesch’s nemesis von Ribbentrop ended up succeeding him as Ambassador, but the latter’s relations with the British couldn’t be more different to his predecessor.
 He was a fully committed member of the Nazi party and strongly aligned to Hitler, who had ordered him to negotiate an Anglo-German alliance.
 However, Ribbentrop completely failed to understand the workings of British politics and the monarchy, wrongly believing King Edward VIII (1894-1972) could dictate foreign policy.
 After two years in London, Ribbentrop returned to Germany 1938 to become Foreign Minister and became a major Nazi figure throughout the war.
 Following World II, he was convicted of war crimes and hanged in 1946.